rcarmo/HJKLPlugin/README.md

 Run `install.sh`.
 That will build and deploy the `.bundle` to your `~/Library/Mail/Bundles` folder.

-# What sort of magic is this?
+# What manner of dark magic is this?

 It's a bit of Python that swizzles Objective-C methods and handles keypresses, mapping them to the codes Mail.app expects.
+The whole codebase fits in a screenful, and you can tweak it to your liking with minimal effort.

 # References